 18. Prom Makeup for Purple and Burgundy Dress

-It is another dress colour that looks beautiful when paired with matching make-up.
-Don’t worry about seeming too overdone – the vibrant purple and burgundy tones in your lipstick, eyeliner and eyeshadow will balance out the solid hue of your dress.
+It is another dress color that looks beautiful when paired with matching make-up.
+Don’t worry about seeming too overdone – the vibrant purple and burgundy tones in your lipstick, eyeliner, and eyeshadow will balance out the solid hue of your dress.
 This make-up look is particularly flattering if you have dark eyes and hair and a medium complexion.
 That’s because it makes warm tones look even warmer and richer.